 Barry Choi, a Ratehub.ca contributor (and, as of January 2018, a staffer), provides tips on personal finance, travel, and the trials of being a new parent.

-What you should read: 19 Tips For Travelling With A Baby For The First Time and Budgeting For The First Time
+What you should read: Getting Serious About Saving With a Newborn and Budgeting For The First Time

 Mark Seed is passionate about investing.
 He created My Own Advisor as a place to chronicle his journey to financial independence with a one million dollar portfolio – and to help show other Canadians a path to financial freedom.